vieapps/Components.WebSockets.Fleck/README.md

 ## Modifications (compare to original Fleck)
 - Allow to SetKeepAlive method only run on Windows (SocketWrapper class)
-- Change to use Microsoft.Extensions.Logging instead of FleckLog
+- Change to use Microsoft.Extensions.Logging
-- Listen to 1000 pending connections
+- Listen to 1000 pending connections (default) - and you can change this backlog number when start the server

 ## Documentation
 Please see the document of original Fleck at https://github.com/statianzo/Fleck